wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/206-letter-from-nixon-to-anthony.md

 ---
+doc_date: '1982-09-01'
+doc_num: 206
+doc_order: 206
+naa_refs:
+- naa_barcode: 11546091
+  naa_control_symbol: 1984/2288 PART 1
+  naa_series: A1313
+  reference: '[NAA: Al3131116, 84/2288, i]'
-title: "206 Letter from Nixon to Anthony"
+title: Letter from Nixon to Anthony
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9075
 vol_id: 23
-doc_date: 1982-09-01
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 206 Letter from Nixon to Anthony

-## Canberra, [13]1 September 1982
+Canberra, [13]1 September 1982

 Thank you for your letter of 30 August outlining a proposed course of action for furthering negotiations on closer economic relations with New Zealand.